Chapter 5 : Resolute Followers

 "The Dark Lord may be dead, but those who once followed him - "

-"What the fuck?"
+"What the hell?"
 Al muttered as he followed his thrashing brother, Ted, and Dom closely.

 "Is that a - " Dominique blurted out in horror.
 They had both paused in their shock even when they both knew it was only a greater reason to remove him from the large audience.